IJCEP Copyright © 2007-All rights reserved.

 Received 13 Sept 2007; accepted and available online 1 January 2008

-entity was recognized only recently.
-EBV-associated GC is distributed worldwide and more than 90,000 patients are estimated to develop
+was recognized only recently.
+EBV-associated GC is distributed worldwide and more than 90,000 patients are estimated to develop GC

-occurrence as multiple cancer and remnant stomach cancer.
-While the expression of EBV-latent genes is restricted to several in the
+as multiple cancer and remnant stomach cancer.
+While the expression of EBV-latent genes is restricted to several in the infected cells (Latency

-infected cells (Latency I), EBV-associated GC shows gastric cell phenotype, resistance to apoptosis, and the production of
+I), EBV-associated GC shows gastric cell phenotype, resistance to apoptosis, and the production of immunomodulator molecules.
+Recently,

 Key Words: Epstein-Barr virus, gastric cancer, DNA methylation, viral oncogenesis, histology, chronic inflammation